Updated: July 10, 2026

 8. Book a Guided Tour

-Guided tours are ideal for travelers with limited time.
-They allow you to explore the city efficiently while ensuring you return to the airport on schedule.
-Hop-on hop-off bus tours are another excellent way to see multiple attractions with flexibility.
+Guided tours suit travelers with limited time.
+They let you cover the city efficiently and still make it back to the airport on schedule.
+Hop-on hop-off buses work too, with more flexibility over the stops.

 9. Escape to Tigre and the Paraná Delta

 Located about 50 km from the airport, Tigre is famous for its riverside setting and access to the Paraná Delta.
-A boat or catamaran tour through the delta reveals a maze of canals, islands, and lush landscapes, offering a glimpse into rural Argentine life.
+A boat or catamaran tour through the delta reveals a maze of canals, islands, and lush landscapes.
+It is a glimpse of rural Argentine life within reach of a long layover.

 Important Note: Buenos Aires is generally safe, but visitors should stick to tourist areas and avoid unfamiliar or poorly lit neighborhoods.